Cognigy/Documentation/docs/en/docs/ai/tools/auto-localization.md

 # Automatic Translation

-Cognigy has integrated _automatic translation_ capabilities to streamline the process of customizing Flows and Intents for various locales.
-This feature is great for users who need multilingual support without the need for manual translations.
+Cognigy has integrated _automatic translation_ capabilities
+to streamline the process of customizing Flows and Intents for various locales.
+This feature is helpful for users who need multilingual support without the need for manual translations.

 Cognigy.AI is compatible with the following machine translation providers: